donovanglover/hyprdim/README.md

 # hyprland-autodim

-hyprland-autodim is a daemon that automatically dims windows temporarily when switching between them.
+hyprland-autodim is a daemon that automatically dims windows when switching between them.

 ## Advantages